It's a Pixar world. Every other animation studio is just living in it.

 Made strictly in that house style, Rio at least boasts a setting that complements Blue Sky's tendency to render its pictures in crisp, retina-searing colors: The jungles, mountains and beaches of Brazil pop with lush greens and radiant blues, and the film's tropical-bird heroes come together in such an array of beautiful patterns that the film dedicates two full musical numbers to their synchronized couplings.
 Not a second of it surprises, but at least those seconds pass appealingly, seizing on our primal attraction to vivid, shiny objects.
 There are times when watching it reduces you to an infant happily batting around on a play mat.

 The plot of Rio, in contrast to the simple pleasures of the animation, is more needlessly convoluted than a '70s political conspiracy thriller.
-There's an ornithologist, a diabolical cockatoo, rom-com subplots for man and macaw alike, two different sets of bird smugglers and some derring-do at Carnival that's as densely orchestrated as a standalone caper film.
+There are an ornithologist, a diabolical cockatoo, rom-com subplots for man and macaw alike, two different sets of bird smugglers, and some derring-do at Carnival that's as densely orchestrated as a stand-alone caper film.

 At the center of all that hyperactivity is Blu, an endangered macaw who lands in small-town Minnesota following a botched hijacking from his birthplace in the Brazilian rain forest.
 Rescued by Linda — a sweet, bespectacled little girl voiced later in life by Leslie Mann — Blu grows so domesticated in the 15 years that follow that he never learns how to fly.
 Voiced by Jesse Eisenberg at his most affably neurotic, Blu seems content to perch himself on the counter of Linda's bookstore, sipping hot chocolate with just the right portion of tiny marshmallows.